FabioBatSilva/TinyWheel/README.md

 code .
 ```

-The first steep to flash the *TinyWheel* firmware is to configure your wheel.
+The first step to flash the *TinyWheel* firmware is to configure your wheel.

 Copy the file `.env.dist` to `.env`
 ```shell